 Is it "more secure" to store data on staff computers, on a local server, on external storage devices, or in the cloud?
-In 99 percent of situations, the easiest and most secure option is to keep data stored in trusted cloud storage services.
-Perhaps the most common examples include Microsoft 365 and Google Drive.
-Without a comprehensive cloud storage plan, it is likely that your organization's data is stored in a variety of places - including staff computers, external hard drives, and even a few local servers.
+In 99% of situations, the easiest and most secure option is to keep data stored in trusted cloud storage services.
+Some common examples include Microsoft 365, Google Drive, or Dropbox.
+Without a comprehensive cloud storage plan, it is likely that your organization's data is stored in a variety of places - including staff computers, external hard drives, and maybe even a local server.
 While it is possible to secure data on all these devices, it is very hard to do so successfully without spending a lot of money and hiring significant IT staff.